mdrayaanpasha/CA1224/README.md

 ## Contact

-For any inquiries or concerns regarding this repository, please contact [Your Contact Information].
+For any inquiries or concerns regarding this repository, please contact mdrayaanpasha@gmail.com

----

-Feel free to adjust the contact details and any other specifics as needed!